cornell-ece2400/ece2400-docs/docs/ece2400-coding-conventions.md

     }

 Notice the extra horizontal whitespace used to separate the parentheses from the initialization statement and the increment statement.
+We personally really like this style, but can also be okay to skip this horizontal whitespace like this:

+    :::c
+    for (int i = 0; i < size; i++) {
+      loop_body;
+    }

-The open curly brace should be on the same line as the `for` statement.
+However, it is critical to be consistent!
+We really want the open curly brace should be on the same line as the `for` statement.

 ### 2.8.
 Function Definitions